IamMariam/Web-Mastery/README.md

-This repository contains my personal scripts, write-ups, and solutions for the challenges and exercises provided during the **Web Mastery Training Boot Camp** — a 36-week intensive program focused on **Web Security & Exploitation**.
+This repository contains my personal scripts, write-ups, and solutions for the challenges and exercises provided during the **Web Mastery Training Boot Camp**.

-I’ll be uploading my code as I progress through the boot camp, tackling hands-on challenges, real-world attack scenarios, and skill-building exercises.